Moon: Structure

 Moon's internal structure: solid inner core (iron-metallic), molten outer core, hardened mantle and crust.
-The crust on the Moon's near side permanently facing Earth is thinner, featuring larger areas flooded by material of the once molten mantle forming today's lunar mare.
+The crust on the Moon's near side permanently facing Earth is thinner, featuring larger areas flooded by material of the once molten mantle forming today's lunar maria.

-The Moon is a differentiated body that was initially in hydrostatic equilibrium but has since departed from this condition.
-It has a geochemically distinct crust, mantle, and core.
-The Moon has a solid iron-rich inner core with a radius possibly as small as 240 km and a fluid outer core primarily made of liquid iron with a radius of roughly 300 km.
+The Moon is a differentiated body with a geochemically distinct crust, mantle, and core.
+It a solid iron-rich inner core with a radius possibly as small as 240 km and a fluid outer core primarily made of liquid iron with a radius of roughly 300 km.
 Around the core is a partially molten boundary layer with a radius of about 500 km.
 This structure is thought to have developed through the fractional crystallization of a global magma ocean shortly after the Moon's formation 4.5 billion years ago.

 Crystallization of this magma ocean would have created a mafic mantle from the precipitation and sinking of the minerals olivine, clinopyroxene, and orthopyroxene; after about three-quarters of the magma ocean had crystallized, lower-density plagioclase minerals could form and float into a crust atop.
 The final liquids to crystallize would have been initially sandwiched between the crust and mantle, with a high abundance of incompatible and heat-producing elements.
 Consistent with this perspective, geochemical mapping made from orbit suggests a crust of mostly anorthosite.
 The Moon rock samples of the flood lavas that erupted onto the surface from partial melting in the mantle confirm the mafic mantle composition, which is more iron-rich than that of Earth.
 The crust is on average about 50 km thick.

-The Moon is the second-densest satellite in the Solar System, after Io.
 However, the inner core of the Moon is small, with a radius of about 350 km or less, around 20% of the radius of the Moon.
 Its composition is not well understood but is probably metallic iron alloyed with a small amount of sulfur and nickel.
 Analyses of the Moon's time-variable rotation suggest that it is at least partly molten.
 The pressure at the lunar core is estimated to be 5 GPa.